syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-merge-two-columns-in-GridDataBoundGrid.md

 ---
 layout: post
-title: How-to-merge-two-columns-in-GridDataBoundGrid | Windows Forms | Syncfusion
+title: GridDataBoundGrid | Windows Forms | Syncfusion
 description: Learn about How To Merge Two Columns in Griddataboundgrid support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# How To Merge Two Columns in Grid data bound grid in Windows Forms GridDataBoundGrid(Classic)
+# Grid data bound grid in Windows Forms GridDataBoundGrid

 You can make use of CoveredRanges property to merge two or more columns in GridDataBoundGrid.